learn-co-students/nyc-dumbo-se-012720/17-intro-to-js/README.md

 ## Lecture Expectations
 - Participation
-  - Don't wait for the answer
+  - Don't wait for someone else to give the answer
     - Make a hypothesis (even if you don't plan on sharing it)
   - Don't be afraid to give the wrong answer
 - Labs/Pacing